Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Related Work

 Motivated by these issues, \citet{klivans2009learning} and later \citet{awasthi2014power} and \citet{diakonikolas2017learning} design robust classification algorithms that avoid the poor dimension-dependence of traditional estimators, although only under strong distributional assumptions such as log-concavity.
 Separately, \citet{lai2016agnostic} and \citet{diakonikolas2016robust} designed robust procedures for mean estimation, which again required strong distributional assumptions.
 Later work \citep{charikar2017learning,diakonikolas2017practical,steinhardt2018resilience} showed how to perform mean estimation under much more mild assumptions, and \citet{diakonikolas2017practical} showed that their procedure could yield robust estimates in practice.
 In recent concurrent work, \citet{diakonikolas2018sever} showed that robust estimation techniques can be adapted to classification and used this to design a practical algorithm that appears more robust than many traditional alternatives.
 It would be interesting future work to attack this latter algorithm in order to better vet its robustness.

 \paragraph{Certified defenses.} \citet{steinhardt2017certified} explore the task of provably certifying defenses, i.e., computing a dataset-dependent upper bound on the maximum test loss that an attacker can cause the defender to incur.
-Their method---from which we adopt the \mmbasic{} attack, in the present work---shows that the \Ltwo{} and \slab{} defenses are sufficient for defending models trained on the \mnist{} and Dogfish datasets but cannot certifiably protect models trained on the Enron and IMDB datasets, which matches with the experimental results in Sections \ref{sec:improved-inf}-\ref{sec:improved-mm}.
+Their method---from which we adopt the \mmbasic{} attack---shows that the \Ltwo{} and \slab{} defenses are sufficient for defending models trained on the \mnist{} and Dogfish datasets but cannot certifiably protect models trained on the Enron and IMDB datasets, which matches with our experimental results.
 Open questions are whether our improvements to the \mmbasic{} (e.g., decoy parameters) can be used in their framework to derive tighter upper bounds on attack effectiveness, and whether the other defenses (e.g., the \Loss{} defense) can be incorporated into their framework.